rahealy/rpi3serbtldr/README.md

 **FIXME:**

- * rx module has a sad and isn't ready for public release yet.
  * Add checksum verification to protocol.

 The repo contains two parts of a bootloader intended to assist in bare metal development on a Raspberry Pi 3.
 The first part is a receiver (rx) which runs on the Raspberry Pi as a bare metal application.
 The second part is a transmitter (tx) which runs on a PC.
 The bootloader uses the RPi's serial port and a simple protocol to upload a binary ARM executable file from the PC into the RPi's memory where it will be run.